 The Power of Fermented Foods

 If you would rather buy kefir or yogurt, I recommend a non-dairy version.
 Miso and tempeh are fermented from soybeans and are easier just to buy.
 Miso is best if it has been fermented for at least three years.
 It is a superpower among fermented foods!
 It can also be fermented from chickpeas.
 The foods that are very easy to make at home are kombucha, kimchi, sauerkraut, and pickles.
-Joann has videos on how to make these in our free mini course.
+See Joann’s video on making kombucha from scratch!

 I hope this has helped you to understand the gut microbiome, how to heal it, and how to strengthen your immune system.
-We have developed a free mini course on this subject, called “How to Heal Your Gut with Fermented Foods: The ultimate guide to increasing probiotics for stronger immunity in one week.”
-If you would like more detail, learn more below.
 Happy fermenting!